till-h/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

 TypeError: unsupported operand type(s) for /: 'str' and 'int'
 ```

-Can someone explain what this "Traceback" is complaining about, and what we need to correct?
+Can someone explain what this "Traceback" is complaining about, and how to correct it?

 ## Mandatory exercises